 For more information on other computer-based crimes, visit our Online Scams section.

 If you're facing allegations of operating a phishing scam or engaging in other fraudulent activities, the burden is on the prosecution to establish your guilt beyond a reasonable doubt.
 Having an expert criminal defense attorney can make the difference in your case, either by strengthening your defense or in negotiating a plea bargain.
-Get in touch with a defense attorney near you today for a free evaluation of your case.
+Get in touch with a local criminal defense attorney today to discuss your situation and find out how he or she can help.